chef/chef-web-docs/chef_master/source/resource_deploy.rst

      ...
    end

-In most cases, using the empty values for the layout modifiers will prevent Chef Infra Client from passing symbolic linking information to a node during the Chef Infra Client run.
-However, in some cases, it may be preferable to ensure that one (or more) of these layout modifiers do not pass any symbolic linking information to a node during the Chef Infra Client run at all.
+In most cases, using the empty values for the layout modifiers will prevent Chef Infra Client from passing symbolic linking information to a node during a Chef Infra Client run.
+However, in some cases, it may be preferable to ensure that one (or more) of these layout modifiers do not pass any symbolic linking information to a node during a Chef Infra Client run at all.
 Because each of these layout modifiers are a Hash, the ``clear`` instance method can be used to clear out these values.

 To clear the default values for a layout modifier: